Model-independent searches of new physics in DARWIN with a semi-supervised deep learning pipeline: Neural network architectures

 The decoder, now governed by $g(\mathbf{z})\rightarrow p(\mathbf{x}_D|\mathbf{z})$, is a probabilistic distribution that reconstructs data from sampled points in this probabilistic latent space.
 When $\mathbf{x}_D$ are real vectors, $p(\mathbf{x}_D|\mathbf{z})$ is taken to be a multidimensional normal distribution with diagonal covariant structure\footnote{This is a simplifying choice for the covariance structure.
 See Ref.~\cite{Dorta2018Training} for an application of a structured Gaussian as the decoder. } \cite{kingma2022autoencoding}:

-The VAE is trained via stochastic gradient descent by maximising the loss function given by the so-called `evidence lower bound' or $\text{ELBO}$~\cite{kingma2022autoencoding}, which can be written as follows: \begin{strip}
+The VAE is trained via stochastic gradient descent by maximizing the loss function given by the so-called `evidence lower bound' or $\text{ELBO}$~\cite{kingma2022autoencoding}:

-\end{strip} where $m$ is the dimensionality of the latent space (number of independent Gaussians), the expectation is under the distribution $q(\textbf{z} \mid \textbf{x}_{\text{in}})$ and the data are batched into batches of size $L$.
-The first term is the reconstruction loss (i.e., the negative log-likelihood of the data, assumed Gaussian), which measures the decoder's ability to reconstruct the original input data $\mathbf{x}_\text{in}$ from the latent representation.
-The second term, $D_\text{KL}(q(\mathbf{z} | \mathbf{x}_{\text{in}}) || p(\mathbf{z})) $, is the Kulback-Leibler (KL) divergence between the encoder's output distribution $q(\textbf{z} \mid \textbf{x}_\text{in})$ and the prior distribution in latent space $p(\textbf{z})$, taken to be a standard multivariate Gaussian, $\mathcal{N}({\bf 0}_m,{\bf 1}_m)$, which acts as a regularisation term.
-The coefficient $\beta$ in the KL term balances the influence of this regularisation~\cite{sikka2019closer}, with a higher $\beta$ value ensuring that the encoded representations are closer to the prior distribution.
-However, a trade-off exists between the quality of reconstruction and the degree of regularisation, as higher $\beta$ values can lead to less accurate reconstructions of the original data \cite{higgins2017beta}.
-Still, larger values of $\beta$ have been observed to excel at anomaly detection tasks in high energy physics~\cite{Ostdiek_2022}.
+where $m$ is the dimensionality of the latent space (number of independent Gaussians), the expectation is under the distribution $q(\textbf{z} \mid \textbf{x}_{\text{in}})$ and the data are batched into batches of size $L$.
+The coefficient $\beta$ in the Kullback-Leibler (KL) term balances its regularization strength~\cite{sikka2019closer}, with a higher $\beta$ value ensuring that the encoded representations are closer to the prior, $p(\textbf{z})$, taken to be a standard multivariate Gaussian, $\mathcal{N}({\bf 0}_m,{\bf 1}_m)$.